Abdulla-hamideh/tracking-couple-of-favorite-stocks-using-yfinance-library/README.md

 # Further features will be included in the future
-1. improve the execution time (06/01/2021 = execution time is 4min and 12 sec)
+1. improve the execution time (06/01/2021 = execution time is 4min and 12 sec); it has been improved on (06/02/2021 = excution time is 40 sec) using threading
 2. Gui

 # Updates